-\textbf{Main result}.
-We now wish to choose the parameters in the RNCRN so that the concentrations of the executive species $x_i(t)$ from~(\ref{eq:single_layer_RRE}) are close to the target variables $\bar{x}_i(t)$ from~(\ref{eq:target_ODEs}).
-Key to achieving this match is the parameter $\mu > 0$, which sets the speed at which the perceptrons equilibrate relative to the executive sub-system.
-The equilibrium $y_j^* = \sigma_{\gamma} (\sum_{i=1}^N \omega_{j,i} x_i + \omega_{j,0})$, with $\sigma_{\gamma}$ of the form~(\ref{eq:smu_activation}), is reached infinitely fast if we formally set $\mu = 0$ in~(\ref{eq:single_layer_RRE}); we then say that the perceptrons have reached the quasi-static state.
-In this case, the executive species are governed by the \emph{reduced} ODEs:
+\textbf{Main result: Universal approximation.} We now wish to choose the parameters in the RNCRN so that the concentrations of the executive species $x_i(t)$ from~(\ref{eq:single_layer_RRE}) are close to the target variables $\bar{x}_i(t)$ from~(\ref{eq:target_ODEs}).
+Key to achieving this match is the parameter $\mu > 0$, which sets the speed at which the perceptrons equilibrate relative to the executive system.
+This speed can be formally set to be infinite by multiplying the RREs for the perceptrons in~(\ref{eq:single_layer_RRE}) by $\mu$ and then fixing $\mu = 0$.
+These RREs then become algebraic equations, whose solutions are given by $y_j^* = \sigma_{\gamma} (\sum_{i=1}^N \omega_{j,i} x_i + \theta_{j})$, where $\sigma_{\gamma}$ is of the form~(\ref{eq:smu_activation}).
+We then say that the chemical perceptrons are in the \emph{quasi-static} state.
+In this case, the executive species are governed by the \emph{reduced} ODEs, given by

 This reduced system allows us to prove that the RNCRN can in principle be fine-tuned to execute the target dynamics arbitrarily closely.
 In particular, to achieve this task, we follow two steps.